wilas/vbkick/README.md

 ## vbkick

-Tested currently only in bash 4 (use POSIX mode).
-If you have trouble using script in bash 3, let me know.
+Works in both bash 3 and bash 4 (use POSIX mode).
+If you have trouble using script, let me know.

 ```
     cd to_directory_with definition.cfg